Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Defining

 \ch{Shouldn't we call them registers instead of variables?
-AFAIR we already made this change at in SpecIBT already, right?
+AFAIR we already made this change at in the SpecCT SecF chapter already, right?
 Even if we agree this change may be too invasive to do at this point, but we should at least explain that our variables are similar to registers, in particular accessing them is not an observation.} \jb{done.
-Do we need to mention that we consider an unlimited number of registers?}
+Do we need to mention that we consider an unlimited number of registers?}\ch{Okay}